• Skip to primary navigation

 6. Campfire Cooking Challenges

-If you’re solo camper and regularly hunt the campsite without a break for fun activities, you can take part in seven-day campfire cooking challenges with different recipes.
+If you’re a solo camper and regularly hunt the campsite without a break for fun activities, you can take part in seven-day campfire cooking challenges with different recipes.

-Divide the group into 2 or 3 and assign them to cook their best meals on the campfire.
+Divide the group into 2 or 3 groups and assign them to cook their best meals on the campfire.

 You can give recipe ideas like foil packet meals, banana boats, or hot dogs on sticks.
 These are only my ideas, you can get your own.